Teresa J. Domzal

-Teresa J. Domzal, from Falls Church, Virginia, is an American professor and scholar who has published many journals and articles on the subjects of marketing and advertising.
+Teresa J. Domzal, from Falls Church, Virginia, is an American professor and scholar who has published many journal articles on marketing and advertising.
 She has an emphasis in post-modern consumer culture and international advertising.

 Education

 Domzal received her bachelor's degree from Niagara University, located in New York, and both her master and doctoral degrees from the University of Cincinnati.

 Career

-In 1997, Domzal was named the dean of George Mason University's School of Management.
-She has also served as a marketing professor since 1981.
-She has taught courses in advertising and promotional strategy fields while at George Mason University.
+In 1998, Domzal was named the dean of George Mason University's School of Management.
+She also served as a marketing professor who taught courses in advertising and promotional strategy since 1981.
 In 2001, faculty members established a scholarship at George Mason University in honor of Domzal's parents, Zygmunt and Jane Domzal, for students who are immigrants or first-generation children of immigrants.

-She has lectured at a variety of colleges and universities around the world.
+She has lectured at colleges and universities around the world.
 She served as a visiting associate professor at Bond University located in Queensland, Australia, and a guest lecturer at the University of Odense in Denmark, and Erasmus University located in Rotterdam.